-The Downtown Parking Action Plan (Table 12-3) identifies the highest priority projects that are reasonably expected to be funded with local funds by 20302035, which meets the requirements of the State's Transportation Planning Rule.
-The action plan project list is the result of based upon a 2007 citywide project ranking process.
-In 2007, Aall of the modal master plan projects were ranked by the TSP Advisory Committee after consideration of the Working Groups' priorities, other public support for the project, and how well each project implements the TSP goals and policies.
+The Downtown Parking Action Plan (Table 12-3) identifies the highest priority projects that are reasonably expected to be funded with local funds by 2035, which meets the requirements of the State's Transportation Planning Rule.14 The action plan project list is based upon a 2007 citywide project ranking process.
+In 2007, all of the modal master plan projects were ranked by the TSP Advisory Committee after consideration of the Working Groups' priorities, other public support for the project, and how well each project implements the TSP goals and policies.
 For the 2013 TSP Update, City staff reassessed the prioritization of all projects, incorporating public comments gathered at and around a public meeting in June 2013.
 Action plan projects that were completed since 2007 were removed from the action plan and new projects identified as top priorities were added.
-The highest-ranking downtown parking projects that are reasonably expected to be funded (see Chapter 13) with local funds are shown in Table 12-4.

-Table 12-43 Downtown Parking Action Plan
+Table 12-3 Downtown Parking Action Plan

 Project Name Project Description From То Project Cost (\$1,000s) Direct Funding or Grant Match Downtown Parking Management Implement a downtown parking management system, including a dedicated parking manager.
 Downtown Downtown \$40 Direct Downtown Parking Signage Install wayfinding and identification signage at McLoughlin Blvd intersections and around public parking lots.
-Downtown Downtown \$10 Direct Downtown Streetscape Improvements Install sidewalk bulbouts, lighting, and pedestrian amenities.
-TBD TBD Match
+Downtown Downtown \$10 Direct